 For the purposes of this project, we have defined counter-archives as political, ingenious, resistant, and community-based.

 They are embodied differently and have explicit intention to historicize differently, to disrupt conventional national narratives, and to write difference into public accounts.
-They seek to counter the hegemony of traditional archival institutions that have normally neglected or marginalized women, Indigenous Peoples, the LGBT2Q+ community, and immigrant communities.
+They seek to counter the hegemony of traditional archival institutions that have normally neglected or marginalized women, Indigenous, Inuit and Métis Peoples, the LGBT2Q+ community, and immigrant communities.

-Enhance access of Canada’s citizens and Indigenous, First Nations, and Métis peoples to their own audiovisual cultural heritage.
+Enhance access of Canada’s citizens and Indigenous, Inuit, and Métis Peoples to their own audiovisual cultural heritage.

 Innovate next-generation digital interfaces to facilitate collaborative stewardship for documentary heritage.